 Garden Oaks Montessori Magnet is located in the Garden Oaks neighborhood in North Houston.
 The surrounding area is primarily residential with some businesses.
 The school campus includes the original Garden Oaks Elementary building as well as more recent additions.
 Additional space for 10 classes was added in 2011, bringing the school to a total of 31 classrooms.
 Other facilities include a library and an auditorium, as well as spacious outdoor areas which are conducive to hands-on learning about the environment.

 Students are not required to take an entrance examination to be eligible for admission.
-While neither interviews nor school visits are required for the admissions process, tours are available weekly from October through April, and interested parents may also attend the HISD Magnet Open House in November.
+While neither interviews nor school visits are required for the admissions process, tours are available weekly from October through April.

 Garden Oaks follows a Montessori curriculum, in which students engage in self-guided as well as teacher-guided lessons and often learn by doing.
 The curriculum is designed to promote personal growth and responsible citizenship.
 At the PreK level, children engage in activities which promote their creativity.
 The kindergarten curriculum continues this focus on student growth and creativity, while also ensuring that students learn foundational skills such as number recognition and writing, the alphabet and corresponding sounds, basic writing, and basic social skills such as group socialization.
 In grades 1-5, students learn the subjects typically covered at those levels through a combination of instruction and hands-on work with educational modules.
 In grades 6 and 7, students learn math, English, science, and American and Texas history.
 The middle school curriculum combines classroom instruction with group projects and individual hands-on work with modules.
 The environmental focus is incorporated at the middle school level and is deeply tied in to the science curriculum.
 The Environmental Sciences program includes an emphasis on group project work as well as many opportunities to explore nature in the school’s outdoor educational areas.